alice4926/CaliforniaHousing/index-copy.md

 </div>

 <p>
 This is a time series plot to describe the number of houses available in all the counties of California from Jan 2010 to Jan 2017.
 We are interested to know that the influence of house supply on the median sold house price.
 If you look at Aug 2011, the house inventory in Los Angles is the highest, we have 32932 houses available in the market.
 The median house price at that time is roughly the lowest, which is 365.003k.
 Another good example will be in San Mateo, Marin and Santa Clara, the inventories of those two counties start to decrease since 2012.
-And the median sold house price start to increase since that time.
+And the median sold house price start to increase since that time.</p>

 <h5> 3.
 Median All-home price and Unemployment Rate </h5>
 <div>